m0smith/malabar-mode/README.rst

   for the code at point, taking type membership into account.
 This function is much like ``semantic-ia-fast-jump``, only a little smarter.

+malabar-refactor-extract-constant : C-c C-v C-r C-c Extracts the thing at point as a named constant.
+The scope of the constant will default to ``malabar-refactor-extract-constant-default-scope``, but with a prefix arg will prompt for the scope.

 In addition, `standard Semantic code completion`_ is available; trigger this however you wish.
 By default, ``semantic-ia-complete-symbol`` is